f-mode oscillations of anisotropic neutron stars in full general relativity: Equilibrium configuration of anisotropic neutron stars in general relativity

 The anisotropy parameter is defined as,

-One important thing to note that, in this article the anisotropy parameter, $\chi$ is described similar to the anisotropic parameter by D. Horvat et al. \cite{Horvat:2010xf}, where as some other studies \cite{Doneva:2012rd,Curi:2022nnt} describes anisotropy parameter as $(p_r - p_t)$, resulting in a straightforward sign alteration due to the definition.
-The energy momentum tensor of the anisotropic fluid can be written in the form \cite{Mak:2001eb,Arbanil:2016wud},
+Note that, in this article, the anisotropy parameter $\chi$ is defined in the same way as done by \citet{Horvat:2010xf}, whereas some other studies \cite{Doneva:2012rd,Curi:2022nnt} define the anisotropy parameter as $(p_r - p_t)$.
+The energy momentum tensor of the anisotropic fluid can be written in the form \cite{Mak:2001eb,Arbanil:2016wud}